The category of matroids: Functors

 \begin{lemma} The functor $\Mat$ does not preserve coproducts, so has no right adjoint. \end{lemma} \begin{proof} As we saw in Section~\ref{sec:limits} above, coproducts of matroids have to satisfy $|M + N| = |M| + |N|$, but $|\Mat(V \oplus W)| = V \oplus W \neq V \sqcup W = |\Mat(V) + \Mat(W)|$.

 \end{proof}

 A matroid $M$ is \emph{representable} (over $k$) if there is a strong map $f \colon M \to \Mat(V)$ for some vector space $V$ (over $k$) such that a subset $X\subseteq |M|$ is independent if and only if $f(X)$ is independent.
 In particular, to a matrix with entries in $k$ we may associate a matroid whose ground set consists of the columns of the matrix, and where a subset is independent if the corresponding columns are linearly independent.
 The rank function of the matroid counts the rank of the matrix of selected columns.
 Every representable matroid arises this way.
 When the matroid $N$ is represented by a matrix $A$, and $B\subseteq |M|$, we write $A_{[B]}$ for the ordered set of columns of $A$ labelled by elements of $B$.
 Not all matroids are representable, so the functor $\Mat$ is not surjective on objects.
-Nor is it injective on objects: swapping the role of two collinear elements in a vector spaces results in the same matroid.
+Nor is it injective on objects: swapping the role of two collinear elements in a vector space results in the same matroid.

-We now embark on altering the functor $\Mat$ to make it nearly full.
+We now embark on altering the functor $\Mat$ to make it encompass all matroid representation.
 Intuitively, we consider the above way to turn a matrix into a matroid, and remove some structure from the matrix.

 \begin{lemma} If matrices $A,B,C$ satisfy $A=CB$, and $I\subseteq J$ are sequences of columns of $B$, and $I'\subseteq J'$ are the corresponding sequences of columns of $A$, then

 \end{lemma} \begin{proof} Take any column $j\in J \setminus I$ and the corresponding $j'\in J' \setminus I'$.
 Comparing $r=\rank(B_{[I]})-\rank(A_{[I']})$ with $r'=\rank(B_{[I\cup\{j\}]})-\rank(A_{[I'\cup\{i'\}]})$ gives three cases: \begin{itemize} \item$\rank(B_{[I\cup\{j\}]})=\rank(B_{[I]})$ and $\rank(A_{[I'\cup\{j'\}]})=\rank(A_{[I']})$, so $r'=r$. \item$\rank(B_{[I\cup\{j\}]})=\rank(B_{[I]})+1$ and $\rank(A_{[I'\cup\{j'\}]})=\rank(A_{[I']})$, so $r'=r+1$. \item$\rank(B_{[I\cup\{j\}]})=\rank(B_{[I]})+1$ and $\rank(A_{[I'\cup\{j'\}]})=\rank(A_{[I']})+1$, so $r'=r$. \end{itemize} In all cases $r\leq r'$, and so $\rank(A_{[I'\cup\{j'\}]})-\rank(A_{[I']})\le\rank(B_{[I\cup\{j\}]})-\rank(B_{[I]})$.
 The proof is completed by repeating for the other elements of $J \setminus I$.